Brace yourselves… No, wait, that’s winter.

 There are a number of things you should see to before you can lay back in your armchair and enjoy the coziness of a fall afternoon at home.

 Start with cleaning, but don’t forget to do the overall checkup, potential repairing and replacing.
-When it comes to the things that need to be done, cleaning experts at Clean Corp suggest to start with your spring clean list, but make sure you don’t forget to add a few season-specific chores.
+When it comes to the things that need to be done but make sure you don’t forget to add a few season-specific chores.

 To make things easier for you, here is a list of must do things if you want your house to be completely prepared for the fall.